zkm/missing-number/README.md

 1. Choose the programming language you want to use.
 2. Clone or download the repository for that language.
-3. [TODO] Follow the instructions provided in the respective README file of the language.
+3. Follow the instructions provided in the respective README file of the language.

+## CI

+This repo includes a GitHub Actions workflow that runs each language script on pushes and pull requests to ensure they execute successfully.
+See [.github/workflows/ci.yml](.github/workflows/ci.yml).

 ### License